mechmotum/mechmotum.github.io/content/pages/guide-msc.rst

 - Work on the project with your daily supervisor's guidance.
 - Present your progress at a midterm meeting with a formal presentation and with all of your supervisors present.
-The midterm should occur after you have significant preliminary results that demonstrate you can succeed in the final project execution.
+The midterm should occur after you have significant preliminary results that demonstrate your project works and the likelihood that you can produce thesis-worthy results is high.
 - Work on the project with your daily supervisor's guidance.
 - Once you are getting close to a draft thesis arrange a Go/No-Go meeting.
 This meeting should include all of your supervisors that will be on your defense committee except the "external independent member".
 Typically give the supervisors one week to read and comment on the draft before the meeting.
-  Prepare a (strictly) 10 minute slide presentation to get everyone up to speed at the beginning of the meeting.
+  Prepare a (strictly) 10 minute slide presentation to get everyone up to speed at the beginning of the meeting if requested.
-- If you get a "Go" at the Go/No-Go meeting then you should initiate the arrangement of your defense by submitting the correct forms to your track coordinators and department secretaries.
+- If you get a "Go" at the Go/No-Go meeting then you should initiate the arrangement of your defense by submitting the correct forms to your track coordinators, department secretaries, and/or MyCase
 - If you get a "No-Go", at the Go/No-Go meeting then take the supervisors' feedback and improve your work until you are ready for another Go/No-Go meeting.